Women, Work & Care.

 Towards a New Economic Balance

-As an example of such a policy, Ilse De Vooght from Femma will then share the coming about and the results of the experiment of the 30-hour working week, conducted over the past year at the women’s organization.
+As an example of such a policy, Ilse De Vooght from Femma shares the coming about and the results of the experiment of the 30-hour working week, conducted over the past year at the women’s organization.

 Professor in the Department of Labor Studies and Employment Relations, and in the Department of Women’s and Gender Studies and aculty Director of the Center for Women and Work at Rutgers University; Associate Editor with the journals World Development and Feminist Economics